Project-MONAI/tutorials/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

+Please only create issues here relating to the functioning of the tutorials.
+If you believe have found a bug relating to how MONAI itself works, please create an issue on our [main repository](https://github.com/Project-MONAI/MONAI).

 **To Reproduce**
 Steps to reproduce the behavior: